Document Recording & Research

 For property owners needing a copy of a deed or current mortgage, Email Jackie Struffert.
 The deed or mortgage will be e-mailed at no charge.

-The Land Services Office does not provide abstracting services or satisfy multiple document requests for attorneys, title examiners, or title companies.
+The Recorder's Office does not provide abstracting services or satisfy multiple document requests for attorneys, title examiners, or title companies.
 You may contract with one of Mille Lacs County's Landshark subscribers for that service.

 Certificate of Real Estate Value (CRV)